MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_breadcrumbing_alert_data.md

  - GNSS_BREADCRUMBING_ALERT_DATA
 ---

-# GNSS_BREADCRUMBING_ALERT_DATA structure

 ## -description

-This structure contains alert information for when the breadcrumb buffer has reached a level where OS read operations should be performed.
+The **GNSS_BREADCRUMBING_ALERT_DATA** structure contains alert information for when the breadcrumb buffer has reached a level where OS read operations should be performed.

 ## -struct-fields